CLC

 “I look after that place and the sacred sites of my father’s country.”

-Former stockman who is proud of developing his homeland and advocates for road grading, fencing and better housing.
+He is a former stockman who is proud of developing his homeland and advocates for road grading, fencing and better housing.

 “We need four houses.
 They need to be renovated.”